Android App White-Labeling

 To build the Experimental app using experimental, debug, and main folders:

-• Set APPLICATION_ID, VERSIONCODE and BugsnagAPIKey on ./android/gradle.properties
+• Set APPLICATION_ID, VERSIONCODE and BugsnagAPIKey in ./android/gradle.properties.

 • Generate a new image asset for ic_notification and target main.